sourav642/Firebase-database-listener/README.md

 'User Information' node just contains a copy of the information present in 'Users' node at any given time.

-**Important**: Both the nodes conatin a 'Default' key and **it must not be deleted**.In case it gets deleted the code will automatically create one.
+**Important**: Both the nodes contain a **'Default'** key and **it must not be deleted**.In case it gets deleted the code will automatically create one.

 # Tutorial:
-1. The code is present in the src folder and is written in Python 3.6.Please insert the **api key** or to get the key mail me at:sac642@gmail.com
+1. The code is present in the src folder and is written in Python 3.6.Please insert the **api key** or to get the key mail me at: sac642@gmail.com

 2. Upon execution the listener will start running.(use any python ide or python shell)